One UI

 5 Samsung Modes and Routines hacks automate and simplify your tasks

 Samsung Modes and Routines feature is a smart tool that automates your phone according to the principles of “If This Then That” (IFTTT).
-With One UI 5.0, Samsung introduced this amazing feature and One UI 5.1 further enhances it.
+With One UI 5.0, Samsung introduced this amazing feature and continues to further enhance it.
 Here you can check 5 Samsung Modes and Routines hacks to experience awesome automation on your Galaxy smartphone.

 Through this feature, you can set up highly personalized tasks and consequences, adapting them to your daily habits and routines.
 That way, you no longer have to constantly fiddle with your phone’s settings.
 If you haven’t used this intelligent feature on your Samsung devices then try it now.